nishimura5/timeline_kun/docs/README.md

 ### Running from development environment
 1. Clone the repository: `git clone https://github.com/nishimura5/timeline_kun.git`
 2. Set up the environment using uv (simply run "uv sync" in the directory containing pyproject.toml)
-3. Run "uv run python src/app_previewer.py" in the directory containing pyproject.toml to launch
+3. Run "uv run python -m timeline_kun" in the directory containing pyproject.toml to launch

 *Note: macOS users will need to install tcl-tk and configure appropriate environment variables before installation as this tool relies on tkinter.*